CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Ultimately, whether a skill is appropriate to help with is determined by the **GM**.

 #### Helpers Learn
 A character helping in a test, also gains [progress](#advancing-skills) towards the [skill](#skills) they've helped with.
+The outcome of the test for the character they helped, is their own outcome.

-If the character who was helped succeeded their test, the helper also gains a successful test to mark on their skill.
+> If the character who was helped succeeded their test, the helper also gains a successful test to mark on their skill.

 ### Time
 Not all tests are created equal - some actions require more time than others.